Synergetic-Engineering/synengco-website/index.md

 ---
 layout: home
-title: Home
+title: Synengco
+description: Delivering what's possible
 landing-title: Helping you do more for less
-description: Using real-time analytics and decision support
+landing-subtitle: Using real-time analytics and decision support
 call-to-action: Find out more
 image:
 author: